Personal information protection policy

 The City of Westmount is joining the movement already undertaken by several cities to try to slow down the pollution caused by the use of solid-fuel appliances, as is the case for the City of Montreal, which since 2018 has banned the use of wood-burning stoves and fireplaces that emit more than 2.5 grams of fine particles per hour.
 Appliances built before 1990 can emit an average of 60 to 100 grams of fine particles per hour into the atmosphere.

-What do you have to do if you want to continue using your wood-burning fireplace?
+What do I need to do to continue using my wood-burning fireplace?

-• Change your wood-burning fireplace to make it compliant before 1 September 2024
+Change your wood-burning fireplace to make it compliant

 What do I do if I’m not using my wood-burning fireplace?

-If you don’t use your wood-burning fireplace, you don’t have to do anything: you don’t have to complete the declaration or change your fireplace.
-You can keep your fireplace as it is.
+If you don’t use your wood-burning fireplace, there is nothing to do.
+You do not have to complete the declaration or change your fireplace.
+You can keep your fireplace as is, so long as you don't use it.

 Are electric, propane and natural gas fireplaces subject to the by-law?

-No, electric, propane and natural gas fireplaces are not affected by the new by-law: you don’t have to complete the declaration or change your fireplace.
+No, electric, propane and natural gas fireplaces are not affected by the new by-law.
+In this case, you do not have to complete the declaration or change your fireplace.
 You can keep your fireplace as it is.

 Can I use an eco log instead of converting my wood-burning fireplace?

-No, eco logs do not meet the requirements of the by-law, so certification of your appliance is mandatory.
+No, eco logs do not meet the requirements of the by-law.
+Certification of your appliance is mandatory to continue using it.

 Can I use my wood-burning fireplace this winter?